 The rotator cuffs are made up of the shoulder tendons and muscles that connect the shoulder blade to the humerus.
 Symptoms of rotator cuff injury include weakness of the arm, decreased range of motion, and a constant dull ache in the shoulder.
 Rotator cuff injuries are treated with physical therapy and sometimes surgery.

 Frozen shoulder is a condition that can happen after an injury that has caused the shoulder to be immobilized for some time.
 Gradually, you may begin to experience a limited range of motion and shoulder pain.
 As time goes on, the pain often decreases but range of motion becomes more limited and stiffness increases, making it difficult to move your shoulder.
 Treatment for this usually includes physical therapy, pain medication, and sometimes arthroscopy or surgery.

 Can I Be Compensated for My Shoulder Injury

 If you are suffering from a shoulder injury from a road accident or slip-and-fall, you may be entitled to financial compensation.
-Book a free consultation with our reputable personal injury lawyers and find out the next step.
+Book a consultation with our reputable personal injury lawyers and find out the next step.